mikro-orm/mikro-orm/docs/blog/2019-04-08-introducing-mikroorm-typescript-data-mapper-orm-with-identity-map.md

 author.books.removeAll();
 ```

-More informations about collections can be found [in the docs](https://b4nan.github.io/mikro-orm/collections/).
+More information about collections can be found [in the docs](https://b4nan.github.io/mikro-orm/collections/).

 ## What’s next?